 This 4″ tall native evergreen groundcover.
 Delicate white flowers crown snowflake shaped leaves.
 Flowers are pollinated by small bees and beneficial insects like flies.
 It is the larval host of several moths including the Galium Sphinx.

-This 4″ tall native evergreen groundcover is the American equivalent of Sweet Woodruff.
-The leaves remind me of snowflakes.
+American Equivalent of Woodruff, it is used in many of the same ways.
 Bruised or dried foliage gives off a long-lasting cherry vanilla smell.
 It is used both as food, medicine, perfume, insect repellant and room freshener.
 Plant it where it is sunny or partly shady in winter and shady in the summer in average to moist soil.
 It thrives in high calcium soil.
 We propagated our plants from a native population growing on a thin layer of rotten leaves over an old brick pathway in Colleton County, SC. it is very rare locally.https://www.butterfliesandmoths.org/species/Hyles-gallii

-|Dimensions||3.5 x 3.5 x 13 in|
+|Dimensions||3.5 × 3.5 × 13 in|